Young Innovators Lead Africa’s Food Systems at AYuTe NextGen 2025

 “I think [through] supporting with financing that is required for the youth, the training that is required, and enabling the integration of technology to unlock opportunities, there is enough to sustain job creation for young Africans, [and] to also empower our smallholder farmers to ensure that they are able to reach a living income and earn a dignified living for themselves and for their families,” Ifedi said.

-And the opportunities aren’t limited to the farm level, Ifedi added.
-We can unleash possibility and employ youth across the value chain, including in processing, transportation and equipment maintenance.
+Ifedi added that the opportunities aren’t limited to the farm level.
+We can unleash the possibilities and employ youth across the value chain, including in processing, transportation and equipment maintenance.

 We’re talking about “the ability to rise beyond the conventional way to solve problems, creating new ways to solve those problems that also create new jobs,” Ifedi said.

-Heifer’s research will support this effort, informing investments in advanced technologies to accelerate on-farm adoption and business growth in Africa, and helping guide programs that can involve youth in building safe, resilient food systems and farming economies in the region.
-Heifer International has also committed $1.5 million in grants for winners of the AYuTe Africa Challenge, part of a digital agriculture competition to encourage entrepreneurship and job creation in the agriculture sector.
+Heifer’s research will support this effort, informing investments in advanced technologies to accelerate farming productivity and business growth in Africa, and helping guide programs that can involve youth in building safe, locally led food systems and farming economies in the region.
+Heifer International also awards up to $1.5 million annually through the AYuTe Africa Challenge, a continent-wide competition supporting young agritech entrepreneurs with funding, mentorship and tools to scale innovations that benefit smallholder farmers.